-The Canary blue is endemic to the Canary
+The Canary blue is endemic to

 Islands, where it is locally common.
 I have visited the Canaries - La

 Palma - only once, in April 2001, and found it very difficult getting

 close enough to this incredibly lively butterfly to get any decent

 pictures with my old SLR.
 A return visit is most definitely in order!
 I

 found Canary blues in several locations around the island, usually

 flying around bushy, dry areas in the heat of the day.

 There is no possibility of confusing this species with any

 other if a good view is had of the underside.
 There is only one other